TomPace101/nanopore_diffusion/new_notes.md

 - only rank 0 process should write output file

 For now, we're working around this by doing extraction in single-process mode.

+That should be working now.
+Except that the last time I tried, the MPI simulation crashed without getting a solution!
+(See log 2019-07-18.md)

 _FEATURE_ run with doit without dodo.
 This requires digging into doit and copying out some of its code.